Dolphin v1.0 Technical Report: Abstract

-\weng{ To systematically evaluate performance,We adopt U2-Bench for evaluation eight representative ultrasound tasks, ranging from lesion localization and organ detection to clinical value estimation and structured report generation.} Experimental results demonstrate that Dolphin R1 achieves a U2-score of 0.5835—more than twice the score of the second-best model (0.2968)—establishing a new state of the art in multimodal ultrasound understanding.
-Meanwhile, Dolphin v1.0 also delivers competitive performance, validating the effectiveness of the unified training framework.
+To evaluate the models, we employ U2-Bench for ultrasound understanding and additionally assess performance on other medical benchmarks and general benchmarks.
+Experimental results demonstrate that Dolphin R1 achieves a U2-Score of 0.5835, more than twice the score of the second-best model (0.2968), establishing a new state of the art in multimodal ultrasound understanding.
+On broader benchmarks, Dolphin also achieves competitive or superior performance, with strong gains in general perception abilities (MME) and medical temporal reasoning (MedFrameQA).
 Further comparison between standard mode (V1) and deep reasoning mode (R1) reveals that reasoning-enhanced training significantly boosts diagnostic accuracy, consistency, and interpretability.
-These findings underscore the importance of integrating reasoning into foundation models for high-stakes medical domains, providing a scalable paradigm for future developments in intelligent ultrasound analysis.
+These findings underscore the importance of integrating reasoning into MLLMs for medical domains.
+Together, we provide a scalable paradigm for future developments in intelligent ultrasound analysis.